geoscixyz/em/content/case_histories/do27do18tkc/survey.rst

 are spaced every 25 m in the easting direction and every 100 m in the northing direction over DO-27.
 Over DO-18, stations are collected every 50 m and every 25 m in the easting and northing directions, respectively.
 This gives a total of 972 data locations.
-The data were converted from their native coordinate system to NAD27 prior to processing.
 We note that only elevation data for the survey over DO-27 was supplied to us.
 However, given that the data were collected in the winter, we used our elevation model :numref:`fig_tkc_location` and assume gravity stations were collected on the surface of the frozen lake.

-Gravity gradiometry
+Gravity Gradiometry
 -------------------

 .. figure:: images/Survey_Falcon.png